-Removal of Redundant River Barriers to Migration
+Removal River Barriers to Migration

 SWIRL demands a concerted programme for the removal of all redundant river barriers within the next ten years and the optimisation of migratory fish passage on all other major barriers.